Shift Payments Policy

 The Shift Payments Policy details the expectations on Businesses when paying for temp shifts.
 It also covers relevant timeframes for Worker payouts.

-Payments for shifts by Businesses to Workers must be made through Supp Payments via the in-app timesheet.
-Offline payment agreements where Businesses pay or offer to pay Workers for shifts outside of Supp breach Supp’s Terms and may lead to removal from Supp.
+Payment for work is digitally paid by Businesses directly to Workers using Stripe via Supp Payments.
+Offline payment agreements where Businesses pay or offer to pay Workers for shifts outside of Supp breach Supp’s Terms and may lead to removal from the community.
 For Workers, it also means:

 - they’re not covered by insurance